-Inspired by Italian flavors, these delicious vegan white bean burgers are rich from the almond ricotta, savory from the onions and garlic, and slightly herby from the dried basil and parsley.
+Inspired by Italian flavors, this delicious vegan white bean burger recipe is rich from the almond ricotta, savory from the onions and garlic, and slightly herby from the dried basil and parsley.
 And they stay together!
-They are pretty easy to flip, and aren’t too messy to eat.
+These white bean burgers are pretty easy to flip, and aren’t too messy to eat.

-While I was testing these burgers, I tried making them with store bought almond ricotta.
-It wasn’t terrible, but it wasn’t so great that I decided to list it as an alternative in the list of ingredients.
-If you decide to make the substitution, keep in mind that it won’t be as flavorful.
+While I was testing these white bean burgers, I tried them with store bought almond ricotta.
+It wasn’t terrible, but it wasn’t great.
+So, I decided not to list it as a substitution.
+If you use store bought almond ricotta, keep in mind that it won’t be as flavorful.

-Of course, you can top these Italian bean burgers with whatever you want.
-They work well with traditional toppings, like pickles, mustard, ketchup, etc. But they also are absolutely delicious with a little sliced tomato and vegan pesto!
+Top this recipe for white bean burgers with whatever you want.
+They work well with traditional toppings, like pickles, mustard, ketchup, etc. And they’re absolutely delicious with just a little sliced tomato and vegan pesto!

 Italian White Bean Burgers

 1 cup white onion, small dice

 2 large garlic cloves, finely chopped

 2 tsp olive oil (+ more olive oil to drizzle)

 ½ tsp onion powder